bjpolzin/exploratory_wgcna_pipeline/README.md

 * `data.table`

 ## Pipeline Overview <a name="pipeline-overview"></a>
-The main pipeline script is Exploratory_WGCNA_Pipeline.R.
+The main pipeline script is exploratory_wgcna_pipeline.R.
 This script sets up the necessary parameters and data directories and sources the following three modules:

 1. `01_read_organize_data.R` - Reads and organizes gene expression and behavioral data.
 2. `02_investigate_sft.R` - Creates soft-threshold plots to determine appropriate powers to explore.